-In Plan Your Year With Trello, I share how all the boards come together to give me the big (and little) picture of what happened in my business from the past year.
+In Manage Your Business With Trello, I share how all the boards come together to give me the big (and little) picture of what happened in my business from the past year.

 All the main boards of my business give me an overview of where my time, focus and efforts from the year went.
-I see what topics I blogged about in a glance at my editorial calendar; I can scroll my 90-day planning board and see what each quarter held, from metrics to promotions to sales, to projects.
+I can scroll my 90-day planning board and see what each quarter held, from metrics to promotions to sales, to projects.
 It all lives right at my fingertips in Trello.

 So not only is it my insight to the past year, it gives me the tools to start making the plan for the year to come.
-You can read more about that in this blog post and join me in planning a whole new way by joining Plan Your Year With Trello.
+You can read more about that in this blog post and join me in planning a whole new way by joining Manage Your Business With Trello.

 The CEO Report